SankariNL/SankariNL.github.io/about.markdown

 permalink: /about/
 ---

 My name is Jouke Aalvanger.
-I'm from the Netherlands and working at Turck BV (a Turck subsidiary) as an automation systems engineer.
+I'm from the Netherlands and working at Eqraft as teamlead software engineering.

 In this blog I share tutorials and ideas that have a link to the industrial automation world.